top of page

 I gave her space and, in due time, a big hug.
 We would sort it out, I promised, but we were moving on as I had no intention of spending the night in the jungle.
 After a tension-filled interlude, Astried gathered herself and climbed on my bike.

-I couldn't adjust the cable so I pushed her bike for the next 4km up steep ascents, receiving gravity gifts on the downhills, and eventually making it out of the mountains to the flats.
+I couldn't adjust the cable, so I pushed her bike for the next 4km up steep ascents, receiving gravity gifts on the downhills, and eventually making it out of the mountains to the flats.
 Inching into the nearest village, we found a tire repair shop.
 They knew nothing of clutch cable adjustment, but had tools, so I performed the operation in a few minutes.

 NOTE TO SELF: immediately purchase essential wrenches and tools.